Jhuyghue/BeeClock/README.md

 [**Pywin32:**](https://github.com/mhammond/pywin32.git) a Python library that allows use for Windows API.

 ## Contribution
 I'm always welcome to any suggestions, information about bugs, or people who want to contribute to this project.
-If you have any issues or any ideas, you can contact me on my Discord (njp1672) and feel free to ask any questions.
+If you have any issues or any ideas, you can contact me on my Discord (njp1672) and feel free to ask any questions. <br> *All sprites and any repspective rights belong to the Konami Group Corporation.*